gsimon75-cloud/gke_lb_demo/README.md

 To push a local image to a GSE storage, the [officially recommended way](https://cloud.google.com/container-registry/docs/pushing-and-pulling) is to do it via `docker`:

-1. Create our local image somehow
+1. Create our local image
 2. Add a tag that refers to our project registry: `docker tag lb_demo_frontend eu.gcr.io/networksandbox-232012/lb_demo_frontend`
 3. Push the image: `docker push eu.gcr.io/networksandbox-232012/lb_demo_frontend`